PaulDapolito/EasyTeX/documents/final.md

 ## Language Design

 EasyTeX is designed to allow users to express their technical work using their favorite text editor.
 In developing EasyTeX, I have created sample programs in my favorite text editor, [Sublime Text 2](http://www.sublimetext.com/2).
-This is simply my own preferred environment for typesetting documents, and EasyTeX users are not restricted to any one editor or environment, as the language's transcompiler will handle any file from any editor, so long as the file consists of text content which matches EasyTeX's [grammar](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/grammar.md) and specifications.
-If a user creates an EasyTeX document and saves it with a `.txt` extension (although no particular file extension is required to use EasyTeX), they can invoke the EasyTeX build process by passing their file to EasyTeX's command-line interface.
+This is simply my own preferred environment for typesetting documents, and EasyTeX users are not restricted to any one editor or environment, as the language's transcompiler will handle any file from any editor, so long as the file consists of text content which matches EasyTeX's [grammar](https://github.com/PaulDapolito/EasyTeX/blob/master/documents/grammar.md) and specifications:

+If a user creates an EasyTeX document that meets these criteria and saves it with a `.txt` extension (although no particular file extension is required to use EasyTeX), they can invoke the EasyTeX build process by passing their file to EasyTeX's command-line interface.

 EasyTeX's syntax is designed to be concise and intuitive.
 The language does not incorporate the notion of opening and closing tags, and instead relies on tabbed-delineation to differentiate between different components of EasyTeX documents.
 This feature grants EasyTeX users a less verbose syntax than a more general purpose typesetting language, like LaTeX, and encourages readability in users' documents by way of requiring whitespace separation between components.
 The language's syntax is also meant align closely with a user's expectation as to what should be written.
 For example, if a user wishes to add certain LaTeX packages to their EasyTeX document in the interest of incorporating more advanced formatting or styling, they can do so by adding some number of comma-separated package names after a `packages:` specifier.
 This syntax design adheres closely to the English language and will allow users to add and modify components of their documents without having to repeatedly refer to the language's documentation.